ivnkwok/Votegrity-Election-Document-Builder-WSU26/README.md

 3. **PDF Export** — Generates downloadable or previewable PDF versions of the created election documents.
 4. **User Interface Controls** — Allows resizing, positioning, and removing components dynamically.
 5. **Customization Options** — TODO: Add specifics like color changes, text editing, or data binding if implemented.

+### Hidden functionality

+* **Pixel Nudge** — Users can select a dropped item on the canvas and use the arrow keys (up, down, left, right) to nudge the component around the canvas.
+Hold **shift** while nudging to increase pixel movement amount from 1px -> 10px

 ### Walkthrough